BrianBostick/DundTools/README.md

 The only dependency is Ncurses.

-If you want to build the program, install the Ncurses library (should be available in your package manager, I believe it was `libncurses-dev` for Ubuntu-based Linux distros), clone the repo, cd into the `src` directory, and run `make`.
-As long as you have the correct Ncurses library installed, you should be able to run the application from here with `./tui`.
+If you want to build the program, install the Ncurses library (should be available in your package manager, I believe it was `libncurses-dev` for Ubuntu-based Linux distros).

+After cloning the repo:

+`cd DundTools/src`
+To compile just the TUI application: `make tui`
+To compile just the CLI dice roller: `make rolldice` To compile both: `make all` (Just `make` also works if you're lazy)

+As long as you have the correct Ncurses library installed, you should be able to compile and run the applications from here with `./tui` and `./rolldice`.

 If it doesn't work, I'm afraid I'm not going to be a whole lot of help.